adamvanlente/vue-carousel/README.md

 If you want to run the project in a dev environment, follow the instructions for building at the bottom of this document.

+You can also find the component running here: [http://adamvanlente.com/carousel/](http://adamvanlente.com/carousel/).

 ## Tools used